joshpc/StyledFontGAN/README.md

 1. Install `pytorch`: https://pytorch.org/get-started/locally/
 2. For now, you will also need a tool to view notebooks.
 I use Jupyter.
 3. You need the font dataset.
 Sneakernet for now.

-## Optional
-1. Install PyTorchViz to visualize the network.